nlhkabu/nlhkabu.github.io/_drafts/2018-07-26-pypi-past-present-future.md

 I'd like to extend a big thank you to the following people:

 - The EuroPython organising team for giving me the opportunity to present
-- [Ernest W. Durbin III](https://twitter.com/EWDurbin), [Dustin Ingram](https://twitter.com/di_codes), [Donald Stufft](https://twitter.com/dstufft) and [Sumana Harihareswara](https://twitter.com/brainwane) for digging up facts and figures for my presentation and for being create co-contributors on the Warehouse project
+- [Ernest W. Durbin III](https://twitter.com/EWDurbin), [Dustin Ingram](https://twitter.com/di_codes), [Donald Stufft](https://twitter.com/dstufft) and [Sumana Harihareswara](https://twitter.com/brainwane) for digging up facts and figures for my presentation and for being great co-contributors on the Warehouse project
 - [Aina Requena Lafuente](https://twitter.com/ainarela) for the lovely illustrations
 - My colleagues at PeopleDoc for reviewing my presentation - your feedback was really valuable
 - All packaging contributors - past and present :)